HerArtistry/herartistry.github.io/_drafts/2015-29-01-CodePredictabilityImprovementFromTheFunctionalWorld.md

 **Avoid Aspect Oriented Programming**

 Aspect Oriented Programming (AOP) violates the Principle of Least Astonishment (POLA).
-It makes it extremely difficult to predict what a piece of code is going to do and it deceives you into thinking that your code is simple and straight forward.
+It makes it extremely difficult to predict what a piece of code is going to do and it deceives you into thinking that your code is simple and straight forward when it is not.
+Some AOP frameworks require the use of attributes which slightly improves predictability and are easier to discover than ones that do not.
+What problem do AOP framewoks actually solve? and is there a way to not have that problem in the first place?

 **Do not return nulls** This is a quick draft
 Tony Hoare decribed it as his "billion dollar mistake" but what is really wrong with nulls and how is this releated to predictability?
 In object oriented programming, null is a time bomb that catches you by surprise unexpectedly.
 This is because any any refrence type can in theory be null and it can therefore blow up on your face if you do not account for it.
 Take for example this code: